By: Robyn Kade, MBMS

 Some of these risk factors are ones that can be mitigated, especially around lifestyle.
 And as we are learning more about epigenetics, we are beginning to understand that just because we may have genes that predispose us to certain diseases, such as osteoporosis, does not mean that we will develop osteoporosis.
 Our behaviors, including what we eat and how we move, as well as our environment, can determine whether those genes get expressed and disease develops, or not…

 There are Several Ways that Stress is Correlated with Osteoporosis.

 One way is that stress can induce physiological changes that actually lead to osteoporosis.
-In the stress cycle, cortisol is continually elevated, and elevated cortisol can interfere with osteoblast (active bone forming cells) formation and dramatically decreases bone building which can result in reduced bone density.
+In the stress cycle (fight or flight response), cortisol is continually elevated, and elevated cortisol can interfere with osteoblast (active bone forming cells) formation and dramatically decreases bone building which can result in reduced bone density.
 Simply put, more bone is broken down than deposited, so as a result, chronically stressed clients with elevated cortisol levels have an increased risk for developing osteoporosis.